 This is about the best things to do in Jandia Peninsula on Fuerteventura Island.
 Read here our complet article about Fuerteventura.
 Jandia Peninsula is deserted, still wild and completely amazing.
 It was not until the beginning of the 20th century when that area began to develop with some agriculture, livestock and salt mining.
 The first hotel opened its gate to customers in 1966.
 Currently now, Morro Jable is the main town in the whole island to book a room or rent an apartment.
 The widest offer on the island we can find there and there are options for all pockets and styles.
 Around its main avenue the traveller will find plenty of restaurants, shops and vivid nightlife.
 Nevertheless, from there, driving south to the extreme point of the Peninsula you will have the chance to get into the wild, deserted territory with one the best Ocean views and spectacular virgin (almost at least) beaches in the entire world that will make your experience unforgettable.

-We will focus on the three most interesting points of this Península according to our opinion:
+We will focus on the three best spots of Jandia Península according to our opinion: